 Late to the period party

 I hate being late to things.
 My whole life, I’ve never been late by choice.
 I’m early to everything, even a first date, or a colonoscopy.
 So, you can imagine how annoyed I was that I was late to the period party.
 Aged 13, everyone had had their first periods, and I was still a mere, bloodless child.
-All of my period friends were part of this conversation that I was desperate to be part in, but I couldn’t.
+All of my period friends were part of this conversation that I was desperate to be part of, but I couldn’t.
 They spoke about it like it was an episode of EastEnders that I hadn’t watched.

 You’re a Woman now